apereo/cas/cas-server-protocol/3.0/cas_protocol_3_0.md

 #### **2.3.3.2 Client behaviour**

-If the client supports SLO POST requests, the client SHALL return a HTTP success status code.

 Handling the logout POST request data is up to the CAS client.
 It is recommended to logout the user from the application identified by the service ticket id sent in the SLO POST request.
+If the client supports SLO POST request handling, the client SHALL return a HTTP success status code.

 <a name="head2.4"/>